RF5/simple-asgan/README.md

 Put simply:

 1. Download the [Google Speech Commands dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html)
-2. Extract the HuBERT features for each waveform and save them to some caching directory:
+2. Extract the HuBERT `base` layer 6 features for each waveform and save them to some caching directory:

     ```python
       import torch